 - To learn more about this local beekeeper and his experience, and to even visit his farm, visit their website here.

 March 2019: Climate Change and the Urban Forest

 Guest speaker Rod Rodney, a Certified Arborist, spoke about climate change and the urban forest.
 Attendees enjoyed playing some urban forest bingo and learning about what goes into city and property planning, and the roles trees will play in combating climate change.
 Thanks to Beda’s Biergarten in SLO for hosting!
 Some resources:

 - To learn more about the City of SLO Urban Foresty Department and what’s happening locally, click here.

 January 2019: Marvin the Harris Hawk

 Guest speaker Chris Cameron (former Executive Director of Camp Ocean Pines and Chair of the Morro Bay Winter Bird Festival) introduced us to his Harris Hawk, Marvin.
 Attendees were able to learn and ask questions about these birds of prey, as well as have the opportunity to feed Marvin!
+Thanks to Top Dog Coffee Bar in Morro Bay for hosting.
 Some resources: